0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 - Evaluation frequency
 - A KQL query to execute in the data store to evaluate the alert rule

-Over time, existing templates might be modified, and new templates might be added based on customer [feedback](database-watcher-overview.md#send-feedback).
+Over time, existing templates might be modified, and new templates might be added in response to customer [feedback](database-watcher-overview.md#send-feedback).
 Each template on the **Alerts** page of a watcher has a version in the **year-month-day.number** format to let you see when it was last modified.

-If you created alert rules from a template in the past and see that a newer template is available, you can recreate alert rules from the newer template to take advantage of fixes and improvements in the alert rule definition.
+If you created an alert rule from a template in the past and see that a newer template is available, you can recreate the rule from the newer template to take advantage of fixes and improvements in the alert rule definition.

 The following tables describe currently available alert rule templates for each SQL target type.

 > [!NOTE]
-> During preview, alert rule templates might be added and removed.
+> During preview, alert rule templates might be added, modified, and removed.

 # [SQL database](#tab/sqldb)